arthur-ai/bench/docs/source/quickstart.md

 ## Creating your first test suite

-Instantiate a test suite with a name, data, and scoring method.
+Instantiate a test suite with a name, data, and scorer.

-This example creates a test suite from lists of strings directly with the `exact_match` scoring method.
+This example creates a test suite from lists of strings directly with the `exact_match` scorer.

 ```python
 from arthur_bench.run.testsuite import TestSuite